 - Using both hands, gently roll each testicle between your thumb and fingers to feel for lumps.
 The testicles are normally smooth, oval shaped and firm.
 Often one will be slightly larger than the other.

-- At the back of the testicles is the epididymis.
+- At the back of your testicles is the epididymis.
 This coiled tube normally feels ropey and can grow harmless cysts.

 If you find a lump or anything new or unusual, call your doctor as soon as possible.